All Episodes

 And what I don't understand is why didn't they just check the signature as part of the process to make sure it matched?

-And I then Doug Collins told me yesterday, yeah.
+And then Doug Collins told me yesterday, yeah, well, those applications are gone.

 Is that true?

-All I can tell you is that if you're comparing the the uh signature of the unvelop on ballot to the person who applied for the ballot, then you're checking the forger's signature against the forger.
+All I can tell you is that if you're comparing the signature to the person who applied for the ballot, then you're checking the forger's signature against the forger.

-You gotta have his signature on record before somebody applied for the ballot because that's what the fraud takes place.
+You've got to have his signature on record before somebody applied for the ballot because that's where the fraud takes place.

 But here's the way it works, apparently, in many places, particularly Georgia.